nitro41992/splitting-sucks/docs/app_navigation_redesign.md

 3. A streamlined workflow experience in a modal container
 4. Persistent storage of all receipt data
 5. Minimal changes to existing code and cloud functions

+## Implementation Progress

+### Completed Tasks

+1. **Data Model**
+   - Created Receipt model in `lib/models/receipt.dart`
+   - Created ReceiptMetadata model to store metadata for searching and display

+2. **Services**
+   - Created ReceiptService for CRUD operations in `lib/services/receipt_service.dart`
+   - Implemented auto-save functionality for workflow steps
+   - Added thumbnail generation for efficient loading

+3. **UI Components**
+   - Created ReceiptsScreen in `lib/screens/receipts_screen.dart`
+   - Created SettingsScreen in `lib/screens/settings_screen.dart`
+   - Created ReceiptWorkflowModal in `lib/widgets/receipt_workflow_modal.dart`
+   - Created AppRoot component in `lib/app_root.dart` to replace ReceiptSplitterUI

+4. **Navigation**
+   - Implemented two-tab bottom navigation (Receipts and Settings)
+   - Added floating action button for initiating new receipts
+   - Created modal workflow container with step indicator

+5. **Bug Fixes**
+   - Added missing properties to SplitManager class:
+     - Added `initialized` flag for tracking initialization state
+     - Added `receiptItems` collection for storing receipt items
+     - Added proper methods for `markAsShared` and `markAsUnassigned`
+     - Added missing properties for restaurant name, subtotal, tax, tip, and tip percentage

+6. **Visual Design**
+   - Ensured consistent use of app theme from `app_theme.dart`
+   - Applied Material You design principles throughout new components
+   - Maintained color consistency using the palette from `app_colors.dart`:
+     - Prussian Blue primary color for navigation and primary actions
+     - Puce accent color for the floating action button and highlights
+     - White surface color with consistent elevation for cards and containers
+   - Used consistent text styles from the app's typography scale
+   - Applied proper elevation and rounded corners to match existing components

+### Remaining Tasks

+1. **Bug Fixing**
+   - Update existing workflow screens to work with the new modal container
+   - Fix any issues with the AppRoot component

+2. **Testing**
+   - Test receipt creation
+   - Test workflow steps with auto-saving
+   - Test receipt search and filtering
+   - Test receipt editing and deletion
+   - Test thumbnail generation

+3. **Deployment**
+   - Update Firestore security rules for the new data structure
+   - Test on various devices and screen sizes

+### Notes for Future AI Sessions

+- The implementation preserves all existing functionality while providing a more user-friendly navigation structure
+- Existing cloud functions remain unchanged, we now simply store their output directly in Firestore
+- The primary code changes involve reorganizing UI components rather than changing business logic
+- The data model allows for efficient searching and filtering of receipts
+- Auto-saving ensures that users never lose their progress
+- **Required SplitManager Updates**: The SplitManager class needs several properties added or modified to match references in the ReceiptWorkflowModal:
+  - Add `initialized` flag to track whether the manager has been initialized from saved state
+  - Add `receiptItems` collection or use existing collection for receipt items
+  - Add proper methods for `markAsShared` and `markAsUnassigned` or update the workflow modal to use existing methods
+  - Ensure all necessary properties are properly defined in the SplitManager class
+- **Security Considerations**: Make sure to implement proper Firestore security rules to protect user receipt data and enforce ownership
+- **Design Consistency**: All new components must maintain the Material You design aesthetic:
+  - Use the color constants from `AppColors` rather than hardcoded values
+  - Apply the text styles from the theme's `TextTheme`
+  - Use the predefined button styles from the theme for actions
+  - Follow the elevation and corner radius conventions from the card and modal themes